 A clear roadside border area beginning at the edge of the traveled way is a primary consideration with existing or new roadside and median features (see Section 1600.03).
 The intent is to provide a clear, traversable area for a vehicle driver or bicyclist to recover when their path is altered due to environmental, human, or vehicle or bicycle factors.

 The Design Clear Zone indicates the target value for the clear roadside area (clear zone) and the level of documentation associated with roadside design.
-Compile an inventory of existing roadside and median features when they are located entirely or partially inside the Design Clear Zone.
-Document each inventoried feature location, the corrective actions considered, estimated cost to correct, and if the correction is planned or not using the Design Clear Zone Inventory Form (Exhibit 1600-3).
+Compile an inventory of roadside and median features when they are located entirely or partially inside the Design Clear Zone, whether they are existing or proposed by the project.
+Document each inventoried feature location, the corrective actions considered, estimated cost to correct, and if the correction is planned or not using the Design Clear Zone Inventory Form (https://wsdot.wa.gov/Design/Support.htm).
 In cases where no action is taken, provide the reason(s) on the back of the form.

 In situations where the Design Clear Zone is beyond WSDOT right of way, evaluate options on a case-by-case basis.
 Consider the nature of the objects within the Design Clear Zone, the roadway geometry, traffic volume, and crash history.
 Coordinate with adjacent property owners when proposed options include any work beyond WSDOT right of way.
 At a minimum, provide clear zone to the limits of the WSDOT right of way.

-Clear zone is measured from the edge of the through traveled way.
+Clear zone is measured from the edge of the through traveled way, representing the intended lane of travel by any and all vehicles using the facility, and in both directions of travel on two way facilities (see Exhibit 1600-X).
 All projects that alter the relationship between the through lane and the roadside by widening or realignment have altered the existing clear zone, and require an evaluation of objects in the clear zone.
 Auxiliary lanes longer than 400 feet generally operate the same as a through lane and should be considered through lanes for the purpose of determining Design Clear Zone.

+Exhibit 1600-X Existing and Design Clear Zone Plan View

 1600.03 Mitigation Guidance